 Nocturia: Nocturia is a condition that disrupts your sleep because you are getting up to urinate during the night.
 Because quality sleep is absolutely essential for our body to recover, nocturia is treatment should not be delayed, as physical therapy can help this condition.
 The pelvic health physical therapists at Purple Mountain physical therapy have treated many people with nocturia.
 Fortunately, nocturia responds very well to the skilled pelvic physical therapy we offer.
 In fact, some patients have reported to us that their nighttime urinating has been one of the first things to improve during the course of their physical therapy treatments!
 Our patients tell us the evaluation is very educational as they learn about their bladder, pelvic floor, breathing and their habits contributing to their nocturia.
 We recognize the importance of your other medical providers, as well, to ensure all medical causes are being addressed, also.

 Persistent Genital Arousal Disorder (PGAD): We have treated women with persistent genital arousal disorder and we understand the unwanted, bothersome and distressing nature of this condition.
-We have advanced education in treating this condition and are members of ISSWSH, the International Society for the Study of Women’s Sexual Health and the International Pelvic Pain Society, two professional organizations that offers continuing education and advanced practice recommendations for PGAD.
+We have advanced education in treating this condition and are members of ISSWSH, the International Society for the Study of Women’s Sexual Health and the International Pelvic Pain Society, two professional organizations that offer continuing education and advanced practice recommendations for PGAD.
 We have found that women with this condition have a variety of musculoskeletal impairments that benefit from pelvic health physical therapy.
 We utilize numerous treatments to help your persistent genital arousal disorder to calm down.
 Multidisciplinary care is known to be the best method of treating all pelvic pain conditions and we are happy to work with your other providers.
 You can expect compassionate care that is laser focused on delivering you the highest quality treatments that can deliver you results.
 You don’t need do suffer silently and feel alone, we are here to help you.

 Chronic pelvic pain (CPP), Myofascial pain syndrome and Pelvic Pain Syndrome: If you are experiencing chronic pelvic pain or myofascial pain, we offer you expert care, focused on determining underlying contributing factors and treating these so that you can feel better.
 In our over 20 years of experience we have helped many women and men overcome their chronic pelvic pain and get their life back.
 Helping you resolve your pain and teaching you how to prevent it and moderate it, should it occur, is our goal.
 Typically, chronic pelvic pain and myofascial pain syndrome are multifactorial problems that may involve several systems including your pelvic floor, musculoskeletal, gynecological, urological, neurological (peripheral nerves, central nervous system and autonomic nervous system), neuroendocrine, immune and gastrointestinal.
 We often find patients have reduced blood flow to their myofascial tissues, underlying pelvic floor dysfunction, trigger points and myofascial restrictions in the abdomen, back, hips and thighs.
 The autonomic nervous system, comprised of your Sympathetic Nervous System (fight or flight) and your Parasympathetic Nervous System (Rest and Digest) can play a role in your pain.
 Your Vagus Nerve plays an important role in the parasympathetic nervous system and is something we can help you to improve.
 Through our heart rate variability coherence biofeedback training program, we can teach you to optimize your autonomic nervous system, to tonify your Vagus Nerve function, and help you to regulate and improve your body.
 Unraveling all that is going on can be best accomplished with interdisciplinary care and we embrace and work with your other providers to help you.
 Most importantly, we offer you effective treatment that can you to achieve your goals and feel better.